AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Spells in D&D 2024 pt.
 2

 - Fount of Moonlight - New Level 4 Bard/Druid spell that improves attack damage and can Blind
-- Friends - Forces a Saving Throw, applies the Charmed condition
+- Friends - Forces a Saving Throw, applies the Charmed Condition
 - Guidance - Cast as a Reaction to a failed Ability Check
-- Healing Word - Die increased to 2d4 per Spell Slot
+- Healing Word - Die increased for 1d4 to 2d4 per Spell Slot
 - Hunter's Mark - Deals Force damage, increases damage when upcast
 - Mass Cure Wounds - Healing increased by 2d8
 - Mass Healing Word - Healing increased by 1d4
 - Poison Spray - Now an Attack Roll, increased range
 - Produce Flame - Increased range and light range, spell no longer ends after attacking
 - Power Word Fortify - New Lever 7 Bard/Cleric spell that gives 120 Temporary Hit Points split between up to six creatures
-- Power Word Heal - Range increased to 60 feet, removes Dazed condition
+- Power Word Heal - Range increased to 60 feet, removes Dazed Condition
 - Power Word Kill - Now deals damage if the creature is not below 100 Hit Points
 - Resistance - Cast as a Reaction to a failed Saving Throw
-- Searing Smite - Changed casting time, damage happens before Saving Throw, fir can't be put out with an Action
+- Searing Smite - Changed casting time, damage happens before Saving Throw, fire can't be put out with an Action
 - Shining Smite - New Level 2 Paladin smite spell, grants Advantage on attacks and prevents Invisibility
 - Shocking Grasp - Replaces preventing Reactions with preventing Opportunity Attacks, damage up
 - Sorcerous Burst - New Sorcerer Cantrip, adds an extra damage die each time you roll maximum
+- Spare the Dying - Increased range, can't self target, increases range with level
 - Spiritual Weapon - Now requires Concentration
 - Staggering Smite - Changed casting time, no longer uses Concentration, can be upcast
 - Starry Wisp - New Bard/Druid Ranged Attack Cantrip, prevents Invisibility
 - Thunderous Smite - Changed casting time, no longer uses Concentration, can be upcast
 - True Strike - Now makes a weapon attack using Spellcasting Ability, scales with level
-- Vicious Mockery - Damage die increased to d6
+- Vicious Mockery - Damage die increased from d4 to d6
 - Wrathful Smite - Changed casting time, no longer uses Concentration, can be upcast, deals Necrotic Damage, target now repeats Saving Throw at the end of it's turn

 }}